eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

 ## Introduction

-This page documents important steps in order to configure Keycloak as an authentication backend for Corporate Memory.
+This page describes important steps in order to configure Keycloak as an authentication backend for Corporate Memory.
 The screenshots displayed in this documentation were taken from Keycloak v20 using the `keycloak.v2` theme.